minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-The studies which found causal links between campaign contributions and voting behaviour have a common denominator: research in particular fields or legislation.
-Baldwin and Magee, for example, @baldwinmagee analysed trade agreement related bills, @stratmann-2002 analysed financial bills
-@stratmann-1995 @kang2015 @stratmann-1995 and the timing of financial
-contributions, and found significant effects.
-Hence, one needs to analyse distinct roll-call votes and a rather restricted policy setting @kang2015
+The studies which found causal links between campaign contributions and voting behaviour have a common denominator: research in particular fields or legislation. #cite(<baldwinmagee>, form: "prose"), for example analysed trade agreement related bills, #cite(<stratmann-2002>, form: "prose") analysed financial bills @stratmann-1995 @kang2015 @stratmann-1995 and the timing of financial contributions, and found significant effects.
+Hence, one needs to analyse distinct roll-call votes and a rather restricted policy setting
-@stratmann-1991[p.607] @chappell.
+@kang2015 @stratmann-1991[p.607] @chappell.

 Moreover, Stratmann critisises that most studies done in the field lack a convincing identification strategy to determine the causal relationship between